skyzyx/managing-humans/README.md

 # Meetings
 * [How to Run a Meeting](http://randsinrepose.com/archives/how-to-run-a-meeting/) — Rules so people know when to talk
 * [Bits, Features, and Truth](http://randsinrepose.com/archives/bits-features-and-truth/) — Gives those forces a proper name
+* [The Twinge](http://randsinrepose.com/archives/the-twinge/) — Amorphous moments of clarity
+* [The Screw-Me Scenario](http://randsinrepose.com/archives/the-screwme-scenario/) — Paranoia is a lot of work